emanuelmfonseca/sequencing-migration/README.md

 - **Combine GVCFs and Genotype**
     - GVCF files from all samples are combined, and GATK's GenotypeGVCFs is run for final variant calling, resulting in a comprehensive VCF file for the weekly run.

+## Usage

 ## Input Data
-The input data for this pipeline is automatically generated from simulations of genomic sequencing processes, requiring no external input.
+The input data for this pipeline is automatically generated from simulations of genomic sequencing processes, eliminating the need for external input.
+However, modifying the configuration file is necessary, particularly to update the working directory.

-## Usage

-**Edit Configuration File**
+1. **Edit Configuration File**
    Modify the `config.yaml` file to define the necessary paths and key parameters:

    #### Main Parameters